Tufts-University/FLOCK/README.md

 Welcome to the FLOCK-GPS repository

-This package offers many processing and feature extraction methods for assessing group movement dynamics from GPS location data
+The purpose of this package is to offer preprocessing and feature extraction methods for assessing group movement dynamics from GPS location data.

 The repository is organized as follows: